electron-react-boilerplate/docs/docs/adding-assets.md

 ## Run-time Assets

-If you do not want assets managed by Webpack, you will need to include their locations in the `build.files` property within `package.json`.
-This is so that [electron-builder's configuration](https://www.electron.build/configuration/contents#files) knows which files to include when packaging.
+In the context of ERB, run-time assets are separate files that are included in the packaged application and used through file paths.
+You will need to include their locations in `package.json['build']['files']`.
+This is so that [electron-builder's configuration](https://www.electron.build/configuration/contents#files) knows to include them when packaging.

 (Note that these locations are relative to the `app/` directory)